Rules of Procedure

 Section 4.11.

-After the hearing, the Hearing Officer prepares a Report and Recommendation to the NEC, which summarizes the Hearing Officer’s recommendation as to the disposition of the case.
+After the hearing, the Hearing Panel prepares a Report and Recommendation to the NEC, which summarizes the Hearing Panel’s recommendation as to the disposition of the case.
 The Report and Recommendation is made available to all parties, informing them of the process of consideration by the NEC.

 Section 5.1.

-Any member of the NEC who served as a Hearing Officer or a member of a Hearing Panel in a case does not participate in the NEC’s deliberation of that case.
+The entire Hearing Panel shall participate in the deliberation; however, a quorum for consideration of a case shall be no less than two (2) members.
+Any member of the NEC who served on a Hearing Panel in a case is recused from the remaining NEC members’ consideration of that case.
 Any member of the NEC who has a reason to withdraw from consideration of a case may inform the Chair and not participate further.
-Either party may challenge the participation of an NEC member in the consideration of a case.
-The only grounds for such challenge are alleged bias, prejudice, or conflict of interest.
-The Chair’s rulings on such challenges are final, except as they may be raised on appeal to the Board of Directors where such appeal is permitted.
-A quorum of the NEC for consideration of a case shall be no less than three (3) members.
+A quorum of the remaining NEC for consideration of the Hearing Panel’s Report and Recommendation shall be no less than three (3) members.

 Section 5.2.

-- Rulings of the Hearing Officer that substantially prejudiced the disposition of the matter as to either party.
+- Rulings of the Hearing Panel that substantially prejudiced the disposition of the matter as to either party.

 Section 5.3.

-The NEC considers the Complaint, Response, Pre-hearing Submission Materials, Hearing transcript, and the Hearing Officer’s Report and Recommendation to determine if the facts as found have support in the evidence, and if, on the facts as supported by the evidence, a violation of the Code has been established.
-The NEC may accept, reject, or modify the Report and Recommendation of the Hearing Officer, or return the case for rehearing.
-Upon conclusion of its deliberation, the NEC will issue a written decision.
+The NEC considers only the Complaint, Response, Pre-hearing Submission Materials, and the Hearing Panel’s Report and Recommendation to determine if the facts as found have support in the evidence, and if, on the facts as supported by the evidence, a violation of the Code of Ethics and Professional Conduct has been established.
+The NEC may accept the Report and Recommendation of the Hearing Panel or return the case for rehearing.
+The NEC shall only return a case in the event of a misapplication of the Code or substantive due process deficiencies.
+Upon conclusion of its deliberation, the NEC will issue a written Final Decision.

 The Decision is made available promptly to the parties.
 Any Decision imposing termination of membership is referred to the Board of Directors, which must approve it before it is final.